What is Little Sparks? All About Our Preschool Program

 Frog Street is designed for all children and is widely used in preschool programs across the United States.
 While it is not a special needs specific curriculum, it allows educators to meet children where they are developmentally and supports individualized instruction.

 At Spark, we implement ABA strategies naturalistically throughout each child’s day.
-Our focus includes functional communication, use of visual schedules, and building tolerance for teacher-led activities.
+This means that learning opportunities are embedded into everyday activities, making skills more meaningful and easier to generalize.
+Our focus includes functional communication, the use of visual schedules, and building tolerance for teacher-led activities, tools that help children understand expectations, anticipate transitions, and engage more fully in learning experiences.

 What are peer models?
 Why are they important?